OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

        -drive file={exc_image_base_name_disk_simple}.x86_64-{exc_image_version}.raw,format=raw,if=virtio \
        -m 4096

-For further information how to setup the image to work within a cloud framework see:
+For further information on how to configure the image to work within a cloud framework see:

 * :ref:`setup_for_ec2`
 * :ref:`setup_for_azure`
 * :ref:`setup_for_gce`

-For information how to setup a Vagrant box, see: :ref:`setup_vagrant`.
+For information on how to setup a Vagrant system, see: :ref:`setup_vagrant`.

 .. _disk-bootloader:

-Setting up the Bootloader of the Image
+Setting up the Bootloader in the Image
 --------------------------------------

 .. code:: xml